High Risk Life Insurance Guide

 It may sound obvious, but the older you get, the higher your risk of death.
 That’s not a nice way to say it, but we are all well aware that, statistically speaking, we are more likely to be in poorer health as we age.

-Insurance companies are also aware of that, which is why insurance premiums increase with age.
+Insurance companies are also aware of that, so insurance premiums increase with age.
 Some insurers might not even consider accepting insurance claims from people at a certain age.
 However, many still offer dedicated plans for people aged 50 – 85.

-These are called over-50s life insurance plans, where all people over 50 are accepted, regardless of their occupation, health, lifestyle, etc.
+These are called over-50s life insurance plans, which accept all people over 50, regardless of occupation, health, lifestyle, etc.

 Over-50s insurance plans are perfect for high-risk seniors who might struggle to find a traditional policy.
-However, it’s important to note that such plans typically include a smaller payout amount and come with slightly more expensive premiums.
+However, it’s important to note that such plans typically offer a smaller payout and come with slightly higher premiums.

 Insurance for Higher Risk Occupations